Mikhaila Schaefer doesn’t mind working hard.

-After graduating, Schaefer plans to use working as a way to explore her interests in career and advanced education choices, much as the first two years of college were an exploratory period.
+After graduating, Schaefer planned to use working as a way to explore her interests in career and advanced education choices, much as the first two years of college were an exploratory period.

 “The goal before college was always to get into college,” she says.
 “I never really thought about what interests me, what do you do with the degree once you have it.”
 When majoring in English was just not a match, Schaefer found economics interesting.

 “It’s not just stocks and bonds,” she says.
 “Economics is about people – what influences their choices, how businesses interact with each other – it’s very human.”